8 Kubernetes Security tips for cloud engineers

 Another Kubernetes security basic is monitoring your clusters’ activity once they’re running.
 You should scan both internal and external traffic for any abnormal activities.
 These can include an excessive number of API calls that are blocked by the internet provider, or by external threats to the network.

 Such threats can result in attacks which, if successful, allow for unauthorized access to the cluster.
-Once hackers have access to your cluster, they might install cryptocurrency applications in your containers or S3 buckets… and you’ll only find out when you get your (excessively high) cloud bill at the end of the month.
+Once hackers have access to your cluster, they might install cryptocurrency applications in your containers or Amazon S3 buckets… and you’ll only find out when you get your (excessively high) cloud bill at the end of the month.

 K8s itself offers no built-in tools to scan your network for such activity.
 You should instead rely on standard network security tools, which should be able to detect abnormal occurrences, or specialized tools such as Falco, which describes itself as a “Kubernetes threat detection engine.”